Toothless5143/Crawlly/README.md

 # Crawlly
 Crawlly is a basic python crawler to scrape different endpoints from a provided URL.
+It uses the `requests` library to send a GET request to a specified URL and the `BeautifulSoup` library to parse the HTML content of the response.
+The script then finds all the anchor `<a>` tags in the page and prints the URLs of the links present on that page.

 ### Installation
 First you need to clone the repo and you need to install some pip libraries.
 You can do it by following the below command. <br>